These vegan peanut butter pancakes are fluffy and delicious! Packed with peanut butter AND chocolate chips for the perfect breakfast.

-- Add the soy milk and flax egg to the mixing bowl along with the peanut butter and whisk briefly with a hand whisk to combine.
+- Add the soy milk and flax egg to the mixing bowl and whisk briefly with a hand whisk to combine.

-- Add in the chocolate chips and stir in.
+- Add the chocolate chips and fold in.

 - Add a little coconut oil to a frying pan and let it heat up until hot (not smoking) before adding roughly a ¼ cup of batter.